APM 08279+5255: Galactic structure

 APM 08279+5255 is a bright source at almost all wavelengths and has become one of the most studied of distant sources.
 Using interferometry it has been mapped in X-ray with the AXAF CCD Imaging Spectrometer on the Chandra X-ray Observatory, in infrared with the Hubble Space Telescope, and in radio with the Very Long Baseline Array.
 Measurements with the IRAM Plateau de Bure Interferometer and other instruments looked at the distribution of molecules such as CO, CN, HCN, and HCO+ as well as atomic carbon.

-From these observations APM 08279+5255 is a giant elliptical galaxy with large amounts of gas and dust and an active galactic nucleus (AGN) at its core.
+From these observations APM 08279+5255 is in a giant elliptical galaxy with large amounts of gas, dust, and an active galactic nucleus (AGN) at its core.
 The AGN is radio-quiet with no evidence for a relativistic jet.
 It is powered by one of the largest known supermassive black holes: 23 billion solar masses (based on the molecular disk velocities); or alternatively 10 billion solar masses (based on reverberation mapping).
 The black hole is surrounded by an accretion disk of material spiraling into it, a few parsecs in size.
 Further out is a dust torus, a doughnut shaped cloud of dust and gas with a radius of about 100 parsecs.
 Both the accretion disk and dust torus appear to be almost face-on to us.
 The radiation from the molecular gas is coming from a flattened disk at the center of the galaxy with a radius of 550 pc.
 This is also the starburst region of the galaxy.
 The gas is heated both by activity in the AGN and by the newly forming stars.

 APM is an ultra-luminous infrared galaxy (ULIRG).
 Its high redshift shifts the far-infrared spectrum into millimeter wavelengths where it can be observed from observatories on the ground.
 In 2008 and 2009 the intensities of its water vapor spectral lines were measured using the millimeter wave spectrometer Z-Spec at the Caltech Submillimeter Observatory.
 Comparing the spectrum to that of Markarian 231, another ULIRG, showed that it had 50 times the water vapor of that galaxy.
 This made it the largest mass of water in the known universe—100 trillion times more water than that held in all of Earth's oceans combined.
 Its discovery shows that water has been prevalent in the known universe for nearly its entire existence; the radiation was emitted 1.6 billion years after the Big Bang.